Privacy and Information Sharing Policy

 - Seek information from the Police if an offence is related to a tenancy matter in accordance with the Memorandum of Understanding.

 Working with the Ministry of Health

-When a client’s application for housing assistance is supported by the Mental Health Service, FACS must be given sufficient information to accurately assess the person’s housing needs.
+When a client’s application for housing assistance is supported by the Mental Health Service, DCJ must be given sufficient information to accurately assess the person’s housing needs.